-As the end of 2018 approaches, remember to submit your reimbursement requests for meetings and events attended in 2018.
+Remember to submit your reimbursement requests for meetings and events attended in 2018.
+As a reminder, NECA staff recently provided each NorCal NECA Member Contractor with their Education Fund Credit balance for 2018.
 The deadline to submit for your 2018 education fund reimbursement is January 31, 2019.
-An accounting of remaining education fund credits will be sent to each Chapter member in the coming weeks.
 Take advantage of this member-only benefit and submit your reimbursement before the deadline.
 Questions?
 Contact Janet Siemens at the Chapter office.

 Every employer in every profession and industry benefits when they understand how to work with their employees – from attracting talent through the interview and selection process to engaging with the workforce to keep them motivated and productive throughout their careers.
 Electrical Contractors’ Guide for Great Employers, offers a step-by-step explanation of how electrical contractors can find best field and managerial talent and keep them as positive, engaged members of the employer’s work force.

 In recent weeks, each Chapter Division elected representatives to serve on the Chapter’s Board of Directors.
 In Alameda County, Brad Gill and Kim Sabin were both re-elected to the Board of Directors.
 Danny Mann was re-elected to represent the Modesto Division, Lewis Frain was re-elected to represent the Stockton Division, Ruben Perez was re-elected to represent the Napa/Solano Division and Rick McKinney was re-elected to represent the Technology Division.
 Click here to see the current composition of the NorCal NECA Board of Directors.